 - Custom Edge - Similar to the offset inlay rings, this option offers an offset inlay that separates the primary wood from a smaller strip of edge inlay material.
 This weathered whiskey barrel wedding ring with elk antler edge and offset gold inlay is an example.

-- Half & Half - Offering a primary wood and a secondary option separated by a centered inlay, the half & half style rings include wedding bands like this Springfield 1903 rifle stock wood wedding ring with wool from a WWI uniform and silver, shown below.
+- Half & Half - Offering a primary wood and a secondary option separated by a centered inlay, the half & half style rings include wedding bands like The WWI Wood Ring, which is handcrafted with Springfield 1903 rifle stock wood and wool from a WWI uniform and silver, shown below.

-- Three Inlay - These unique rings, like this antique walnut wood wedding ring with Colorado elk antler and double rose gold inlays, include a center inlay separated from the primary wood edges by two offset inlays.
+- Three Inlay - These unique rings, like this antique walnut wood wedding ring with naturally shed elk antler and double rose gold inlays, include a center inlay separated from the primary wood edges by two offset inlays.

 What is Your Style?

 There are virtually endless combinations of different metals, woods, finishes, designs, sizes, shapes, inlays and edges allowing you to find the ring that represents you.
-Contact us today to learn more about how we can help create a unique men's wedding band that tells your story, the way you want it told.
+Take our ring style quiz and discover which Rustic and Main ring collection best suits your style.